Unified Development Ordinance

 Impervious Surface

-Any material that significantly reduces and prevents natural infiltration of water into the soil.
-Impervious surfaces include but are not limited to roofs, patios, balconies, decks, streets, parking areas, driveways, sidewalks and any concrete, stone, brick, asphalt or compacted gravel surfaces.
-The effective impervious coverage for certain surfaces listed below are as follows:
+Any material that does not allow water to infiltrate through the surface and into the subsoil.
+Impervious surfaces include but are not limited to roofs, patios, balconies, decks, streets, parking areas, driveways, sidewalks and any concrete, stone, brick, or asphalt surfaces.
+The effective impervious coverage for certain surfaces shall be based on the built-upon area as defined in Sec.
+9.2.1.F.1.

 Indigenous/Locally Adapted Species